Rania al-Abbasi: Disappearance

 In 2011, minor demonstrations began against the Ba'athist regime transformed into large nationwide protests.
 Damascus, being the capital of Syria, was split between four security agencies: Air Force Intelligence Directorate, Military Intelligence Directorate, Political Security Directorate, State Security Investigations Service.
 Later on, the paramilitary National Defence Forces and numerous more Ba'athist forces were assigned.
 Mashroua Dummer, a district where important regime and government ministers lived, was assigned to be monitored by Branch 215.

 After the uprisings in Homs, thousands of civilians internally migrated to nearby cities.
-In these times, Rania started treating children of a family that came from Khalidiye neighborhood, Homs.
+In these times, Rania started treating children of a family that came from Khalidiye neighborhood in Homs.
 Rania got to know the mother, Wafaa al-Ayyoubi, after becoming her children's doctor.
 Rania's husband, Abdul Rahman Yasin, met with the son of the family, Muhammed, who was 18 to 19 years old at the time.
 Learning that they were displaced and that they had financial problems, he gave him 10,000 SYP (about 100 USD at the time).
 One time, he left the house and never returned.
 He was arrested at one of the military's checkpoints, and under heavy torture, he mentioned information about the small amount of money he got from Abdul Rahman.

-On 9 March 2013, Abdul Rahman Yasin himself was arrested in front of his little children.
+On 9 March 2013, Abdul Rahman Yasin himself was arrested in front of his children.
 After her husband's arrest, Rania decided to stay in her house with her children, as she didn't have anything to fear.
 She was apolitical and didn't participate in any demonstrations against the government.
 But she was very afraid and terrified for her husband.
 On 10 March, she even sent her kids to school, as she didn't have a reason not to do so.
 Rania had a lot of places to migrate to, such as to her family in Saudi Arabia, but she chose to stay.
 On the following day, 11 March 2013, Majdoleen al-Qadi, Rania's assistant in the clinic, visited her to console her, filled with hope that Abdul Rahman would return at any moment.
-On the same day, all communication was cut off between Rania and her family, and they were never heard of for several days until one of the neighbors contacted Hassan al-Abbasi, Rania's brother, telling him about the tragedy.
-She was arrested along with her six children and her assistant.
+On the same day, all communication was cut off between Rania and her family, and they were arrested along with her six children and her assistant.

+On 30 May 2026, the National Commission for Missing Persons in Syria announced that extensive verification and data analysis concluded with a high degree of certainty that Rania and her six children are deceased.
+A footage was shown to Hassan Al-Abbasi, Rania's brother, being accused as "financiers of terrorism" be condemned as a punishment.
+While he was spared the moment they were killed, he was shown the aftermath, describing "their fragile bodies on the ground, with blood coming from their faces."

+Rania's secretary, Majdoleen al-Qadi, was also discovered to have been executed via an uncovered military order from October 2013.
+Efforts to locate the physical remains of the children remain ongoing, while the definitive survival status of Rania and her husband remains unknown.